turgeonmaxime/old_website/_posts/2019-02-23-oscar-predictions.md

 My predictions are below, in bold.
 After the Academy Awards tomorrow, I will update this post and point out the winners--I will indicate them in italics.

+*Update (2019/02/25)*: I got 16 out of 24 right.
+This year really convinced me that my model for Best Picture is missing something about the broad appeal movies like Spotlight, The Shape of Water, and Green Book, and so it may be time to update it...
+Stay tuned!

 <!--more-->

 ***